 Plus, you learn some vital information and go to a distant town to tell someone.
 You step into town and you immediately get treated to weird music and the townsfolk are acting a little off.
 Have fun!

-A Taste of Power: Right after the introductory cutscene you're treated to a battle with a Level 50 Salamence against an NPC's Lv.
+A Taste of Power: Right after the introductory cutscene you're treated to a battle with a Lv.
+50 Salamence against an NPC's Lv.
 50 Metagross.
-It's only a simulation, however — your real starter Pokemon is a level 10 Eevee.
+It's only a simulation, however — your real starter Pokémon is a Lv.
+10 Eevee.
 Incidentally, a Salamence is one of the Shadow Pokémon in the game.

 The Very Definitely Final Dungeon: Citadark Isle is enormous, to the point where you get to rematch Lovrina, Snattle, and Gorigan, and get to face Greevil and his two bodyguards.